History of Georgia (country): Early Georgian kingdoms of Colchis and Iberia

-The Roman–Iranian rivalry and the Roman conquest of Colchis
+The Roman–Persian rivalry and the Roman conquest of Colchis

-This close association with Armenia brought upon the country an invasion (65 BC) by the Roman general Pompey, who was then at war with Mithradates VI of Pontus, and Armenia; but Rome did not establish her power permanently over Iberia.
-Nineteen years later (36 BC), the Romans again marched on Iberia forcing King Pharnavaz II to join their campaign against Caucasian Albania.
+This close association with Armenia brought upon the country an invasion (65 BC) by the Roman general Pompey, who was then at war with Mithradates VI of Pontus, and Armenia.
+Still, Rome did not establish permanent power over Iberia.
+Twenty-nine years later (36 BC), the Romans again marched on Iberia forcing King Pharnavaz II to join their campaign against Caucasian Albania.

-During this time Armenia and Pontus were actively expanding at the expense of Rome, taking over its Eastern Mediterranean possessions.
-However, the success of the anti-Roman alliance did not last long.
-As a result of the Roman campaigns of Pompey and Lucullus from the west, and the Parthian invasion from the south, Armenia lost a significant part of its conquests by 65 BC, devolving into a Roman-Parthian dependency.
-At the same time, the Kingdom of Pontus was completely destroyed by the Romans and all its territory including Colchis were incorporated into the Roman Empire as her provinces.

 The former Kingdom of Colchis became the Roman province of Lazicum ruled by Roman legati.
-The following 600 years of Georgian history were marked by struggles between Rome and neighboring Persia (Iran) ruled subsequently by the Parthians and Sassanids who were fighting long wars against each other for the domination in Western Asia including Syria, Mesopotamia, Armenia, Albania, and Iberia.
+Struggles between Rome and neighboring Persia marked the following 600 years of Georgian history.
 While the Georgian kingdom of Colchis was administered as a Roman province, Caucasian Iberia freely accepted the Roman Imperial protection.
 A stone inscription discovered at Mtskheta speaks of the 1st-century ruler Mihdrat I (AD 58–106) as "the friend of the Caesars" and the king "of the Roman-loving Iberians."
 Emperor Vespasian fortified the ancient Mtskheta site of Armazi for the Iberian kings in 75 AD.